Will History Repeat Itself in America?

 A Brief History of US Concentration Camps

 Rep. Alexandria Ocasio-Cortez (D-NY) has ignited a firestorm of criticism, from both the left and the right as well as the mainstream media, for calling US immigrant detention centers “concentration camps.”
 To her credit, Ocasio-Cortez has refused to back down, citing academic experts and blasting the Trump administration for forcibly holding undocumented migrants “where they are brutalized with dehumanizing conditions and dying.”
 She also cited history.
-“The US ran concentration camps before, when we rounded up Japanese people during World War II,” she tweeted.
+“The US ran concentration camps before when we rounded up Japanese people during World War II,” she tweeted.
 “It is such a shameful history that we largely ignore it.
 These camps occur throughout history.”
 Indeed they do.
 What follows is an overview of US civilian concentration camps through the centuries.
 Prisoner-of-war camps, as horrific as they have been, have been excluded due to their legal status under the Geneva Conventions, and for brevity’s sake.

 Trail of Tears

 Half a century before President Andrew Jackson signed the Indian Removal Act into law in 1830, a young Virginia governor named Thomas Jefferson embraced genocide and ethnic cleansing as solutions to what would later be called the “Indian problem.”
 In 1780 Jefferson wrote that “if we are to wage a campaign against these Indians, the end proposed should be their extermination, or their removal beyond the lakes of the Illinois River.”
-However, it wasn’t until Jackson that “emigration depots” were introduced as an integral part of official US Indian removal policy.
-Tens of thousands of Cherokee, Muscogee, Seminole, Chickasaw, Choctaw, Ponca, Winnebago and other indigenous peoples were forced from their homes at gunpoint and marched to prison camps in Alabama and Tennessee.
-Overcrowding and a lack of sanitation led to outbreaks of measles, cholera, whooping cough, dysentery and typhus, while insufficient food and water, along with exposure to the elements, caused tremendous death and suffering.." from the article: A Brief History of US Concentration Camps
+However, it wasn’t until Jackson that “emigration depots” were introduced as an integral part of the official US Indian removal policy.
+Tens of thousands of Cherokee, Muscogee, Seminole, Chickasaw, Choctaw, Ponca, Winnebago, and other indigenous peoples were forced from their homes at gunpoint and marched to prison camps in Alabama and Tennessee.
+Overcrowding and a lack of sanitation led to outbreaks of measles, cholera, whooping cough, dysentery and typhus, while insufficient food and water, along with exposure to the elements, caused tremendous death and suffering.." to the article: A Brief History of US Concentration Camps

 The Nazis made concentration camps into factories of death.

-Dachau was among several that displayed evil in a raw and dangerous form, normalizing genocide and inhumanity.
+Auschwitz was among several that displayed evil in a raw and dangerous form, normalizing genocide and inhumanity.

-Video from The History Underground
+Video from PBS